facebookarchive/flux/examples/flux-todomvc/README.md

     - If any todos are incomplete, this marks them all as complete
     - If all todos are complete, this marks them all as incomplete
   - Hook it up to Main view
+4. Add ability to edit todos on double click
+  - Create the `TodoEditStore` which tracks the ID of the Todo currently being edited
+  - Create `startEditingTodo` and `stopEditingTodo` actions
+  - Create `editTodo` action
+  - Create TodoItem view component with editing functionality